Rudheath

 Rudheath is a village and civil parish in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, in the north west of England, approximately 2 miles east of Northwich.
+The civil parish also includes the area of Broken Cross.
 The population of the civil parish as taken at the 2011 census was 3,807.
+Rudheath has a parish council, the lowest level of local government.

 Rudheath is the location of Rudheath Primary Academy, and the Rudheath Senior Academy.
 Both schools provide education to school-age children from the village and the surrounding area.

 Contemporary major local employers include Frank Roberts & Sons, a bakery that has been associated with the area since 1887.
 Two of Frank Roberts & Sons's three main business divisions, Roberts Bakery and The Little Treats Co, are based on the A556 in Rudheath and Aldred's The Bakers, is located in Ilkeston, Derbyshire.
 Morrisons supermarket has a large distribution centre on the A530, while Orange, Barclays Bank and The Hut Group all have business centres at Gadbrook Park, off the A556.

+Broken Cross was named for a wayside cross which formerly stood at the junction of King Street and Penny's Lane, and was probably broken by the 17th century.
+A farm and the Old Broken Cross public house were named for the former cross.